Aquaculture Accounts

 Monetary valuation

 Aquaculture stocks are valued following standard SNA principles for produced assets.
-For inventory valuation, the SEEA AFF notes that "in the case of trees, a distribution of output over the accounting periods of the growth of the trees in proportion to the costs incurred may also not provide satisfactory results when looking at individual generations"[26].
+For inventory valuation, the 2025 SNA treatment of work-in-progress recognises that cost accumulation methods may not provide satisfactory results where growth is non-linear[22].
 Similar challenges arise for aquaculture, where growth is not linear and significant mortality may occur.
 For comprehensive guidance on valuation approaches, see TG-1.9 Valuation.

 For breeding stocks (fixed assets), valuation should reflect the expected future economic benefits from the breeding capacity.
 Depreciation is recorded for the decline in value as breeding animals age and their productive capacity declines[23].